tmjssz/microraiden/microraiden/stale_state_attack/README.md

 1. Open a channel with deposit=1 (or topup existing channel)
 2. Send off-chain payment over that channel
-    a.
-Increase channel's balance to 1
+    * Increase channel's balance to 1
-    b.
-Send GET request to the `/echodyn/1` endpoint of the echo server proxy
+    * Send GET request to the `/echo/1` endpoint of the [server](./server.py)
 3. Send **uncooperative close** transaction with outdated balance=0
-4. Start spamming the blockchain network with multiple threads
+4. Start spamming the blockchain network via multiple threads
     * Continue spamming until challenge period is over
 5. Send **settle** transaction and wait for its confirmation